google/docsy-example/README.md

 You can run docsy-example inside a [Docker](https://docs.docker.com/) container, the container runs with a volume bound to the `docsy-example` folder.
 You need [Docker Desktop](https://www.docker.com/products/docker-desktop) on Windows and Mac, or [Docker Compose](https://docs.docker.com/compose/install/) on Linux.
-Note that the Docker setup is maintained on a best-effort basis: it is not officially supported, and not exercised by CI.
+The Docker setup is best-effort: not officially supported, and not exercised by CI.

 Because the container builds the site from your working copy, first install the site's npm dependencies as described in